bheitshu/Final-Project/README.md

 ## Dashboard

+We will use Tableau to create our dashboard.
+We will import our cleaned data as well as our training data to be able to display the answers to the following questions:

 ### What is the likelihood of an employee staying once they complete their training?
 ### How long will they stay for?
 Interactive feature to allow the employer  to enter in an employees information and predict the likelihood of an employee staying and how long they will stay for